KormexGit/GM-Animate/README.md

 - Effects!
   - Squash and strech with animation curves.
 Use an included curve or make your own!
   - Shake.
 Like a screen shake, but just for one sprite.
+  - Hitstop.
+Stop an animation for a specified number of frames.

 ### Planned features for the future:
+- Animation events
 - Attachment point editor
 - Functions to automatically keep animations attached to eachother at the chosen points/angles